-180 4.1 Significance of the U-Pb ages
+4.1 Significance of the U-Pb ages

-The expected stratigraphic ages of most studied dolomites in this study are inconsistent with their U-Pb ages.
-To better understand the meaning of the ages obtained we examined the results in relation to the total U and Pb concentration of each spot analysis and of each sample (Fig. 4A) and to the whole-rock REE content (Fig. 4B).
+The expected stratigraphic ages of most dolomites in this study are inconsistent with their U-Pb ages.
+To better understand the meaning of the ages obtained we examined the results in relation to the total U and Pb concentration of each spot analysis and of each sample (Fig. 4a) as well as to the whole-rock REE content (Fig. 4b).